softeng-feup/open-cx-the-spice-boys/README.md

 Throughout the development of the project, the team decided to use the features presented by the Github Flow in order to manage the application's progress:

- - Use of **branches** every time a new feature was added
+ - Use of **branches** every time a new iteration was launched.
- - Use of **pull requests** every time a branch was completed and ready to be merge with the main branch
+ - Use of **pull requests** every time a branch was completed and ready to be merge with the main branch.

 ## Project management